iotJumpway/Intel-Examples/Intel-Galileo/_DOCS/1-Security.md

 You will then be asked to enter a password of a minimum of 5 characters and informed to use a combination of upper and lower case letters and numbers, you should also use symbols as well to make sure your password is as secure as possible.
 Re enter your new password and a confirmation will be shown that the password has been changed.

 2. REGULARLY UPDATE YOUR FIRMWARE: Another important task to carry out regularly is to update your firmware.
-On the following link you will find some firmware updater software for your Intel Galileo that can be run from Windows, Mac and Linux, use it regularly to update your boards firmware. (https://downloadcenter.intel.com/download/24748/Intel-Galileo-Firmware-and-Drivers-1-0-4)
+On the following link you will find some firmware updater software for your Intel® Galileo that can be run from Windows, Mac and Linux, use it regularly to update your boards firmware. (https://downloadcenter.intel.com/download/24748/Intel-Galileo-Firmware-and-Drivers-1-0-4)

 3. REGULARLY UPDATE YOUR PACKAGES: It is also important to update and upgrade your packages regularly.
 From the commandline issue the following commands: